Optum/CyFHIR/README.md

 ### CyFHIR Commands

-Currently CyFHIR has 3 procedure2 and 2 aggregating functions:
+Currently CyFHIR has 3 procedures and 2 aggregating functions:

 ##### Procedures: